tzador/learnx/topics/vite.md

 export default {
   server: {
     hmr: {
-      overlay: false // Disable error overlay
+      overlay: false, // Disable error overlay
-    }
+    },
-  }
+  },
-}
+};
 ```

 In the above configuration, the error overlay, which appears during runtime
 errors, is disabled.

 #### Conclusion

 Hot Module Replacement in Vite is a core feature that improves development
 efficiency and experience.
 With minimal or no configuration, Vite empowers
 developers to build and iterate projects swiftly.
 Understanding how to leverage
 HMR can greatly enhance your development workflow while working with Vite.

 ## 11. Vite and TypeScript